MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 `1.1.0`

 - Added Mastery skin.
+(Thanks DotFlare!)
-(Thanks DotFlare!
-Also thanks to TimeSweeper for helping me get it in-game!)
+	- Also thanks to TimeSweeper for getting it working in-game!

 - Updated portrait icon.
 	- Old icon was from an older version of the mod when the textures were different.